 You’ll also need an outlet for the emotions that arise during caregiving.
 Find a professional therapist to meet with or a reliable friend, family member, or clergy member to speak with, write in a journal, or join a support group for cancer caregivers.

-If you’re having trouble finding time for self-care, Hearts at Home In-Home Care, offers reliable help at home in Kansas City and surrounding areas.
+If you’re having trouble finding time for self-care, Hearts at Home In-Home Care offers reliable senior care in Shawnee and surrounding areas.
 Our care providers are fully trained and experienced in assisting those with cancer and other chronic illnesses, and are available for as much or as little time as you need to step in while you step away.